So You Think You Can Dance (American TV series) season 16: Elimination chart

 Contestants are listed in chronological order of elimination.

 Studio shows

 The Academy Rounds took place in April, the contestants had a few months off to practice as the live shows did not begin filming until August.
-The rest of the season consists of the live shows—taped in front of a live audience on Saturdays, then aired the following Monday; with the exception of the finale, which was broadcast live—eliminating finalists based on viewer votes to determine "America's favorite dancer".
+The rest of the season consists of the studio shows—taped in front of a live audience on Saturdays, then aired the following Monday; with the exception of the finale, which was broadcast live—eliminating contestants based on viewer votes to determine "America's favorite dancer".
 Finalist Sophie Pittman shared the experience can be "kind of nerve-racking because we don't know what to expect".
-According to Barbara Muñoz, mother of another finalist, Bailey, contestants "draw from a hat what genre and choreographer they're paired with".
-The dancers are in rehearsal Tuesday through Saturday, "more than eight hours a day with professional choreographers", with new styles each week and usually one or more partners.
+According to Barbara Muñoz, mother of another contestant, Bailey, contestants "draw from a hat what genre and choreographer they're paired with".
+The contestants are in rehearsal Tuesday through Saturday, "more than eight hours a day with professional choreographers", with new styles each week and usually one or more pairs.